Our use of Cookies

 You may provide pre-paid special delivery envelopes or arrange a courier to collect PC from an approved office location, but this will be at your own expense.

-Any PC issued under PHEATS for consignments that are subsequently not exported must be physically voided by the Authorised Person(s) and retained by the business in accordance with their BCMP for a minimum of 3 years, and made available to APHA at all times upon request.
+Any PC issued under PHEATS for consignments that are subsequently not exported must be physically voided by the AP(s) and returned to APHA by the business in accordance with their BCMP.
+Records of the voided PC must be kept for a minimum of 3 years, and made available to APHA at all times upon request.

 A PC will not be issued if APHA has reason to believe that any information supplied by the applicant is incorrect or inaccurate, or that any conditions prescribed by the importing country relating to the treatment or movement of material intended for export have not been met.